OutpostUniverse/OP2MissionSDK/Readme.md

  - Allow specifying player number for function CreateNoCommandCenterFailureCondition
  - Remove reference semantics from functions CreateLastOneStandingVictoryCondition & CreateNoCommandCenterFailureCondition
  - Correct spelling and grammatical mistakes in code comments
+ - Refactor functions to use modern C++ coding practices

 ##### HFL
  - Use safe versions of c-style string functions